johnrachwan12/Peer-graded-Assignment-Getting-and-Cleaning-Data-Course-Project/README.md

 # Peer graded Assignment Getting and Cleaning Data Course Project 2020

 ## R script Explanation

-The file with R code "run_analysis.R" are mentioned below 1.training and the test sets are Merging to create one set of data
+The file with R code "run_analysis.R" are mentioned below

+1. training and the test sets are Merging to create one set of data
 2. Only the measurements on the mean and standard deviation for each measurement are extracted
 3. Using descriptive activity names to name the activities in the data set
 4. Labeling the data set with variable names